← Back to Blog

 5-7.
 Trint, Sonix, Temi

 Temi ($0.25/min = $15/hr): Budget AI option but English-only.
-Similar price to Rev AI but fewer features.
-Consider NovaScribe instead at $0.20-0.60/hr.
+Same per-minute as Rev AI with fewer features.
+Consider VexaScribe instead at $0.20–$0.60/hr.

 8-10.
 Real-Time Dictation Tools